-On April 22, 2015, Applicant submitted an Electronic Questionnaire for Investigations Processing (e-QIP) to obtain a security clearance for her employment with a defense contractor.
-The Department of Defense (DOD) could not make the affirmative findings required to issue a security clearance.
-On May 7, 2016, DOD issued a Statement of Reasons (SOR) to Applicant detailing security concerns under foreign influence under Guideline B. The action was taken under Executive Order 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; DOD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the adjudicative guidelines (AG) effective in the DOD on September 1, 2006.
+On April 8, 2015, Applicant submitted an Electronic Questionnaire for Investigations Processing (e-QIP) to obtain a security clearance for his employment with a defense contractor.
+Applicant was interviewed by a security investigator from the Office of Personnel Management (OPM) on December 11, 2015.
+After reviewing the report of the OPM security investigation, the Department of Defense (DOD) could not make the affirmative findings required to issue a security clearance.
+On July 29, 2016, DOD issued a Statement of Reasons (SOR) to Applicant detailing security concerns for foreign influence under Guideline B. The action was taken under Executive Order 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; DOD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the adjudicative guidelines (AG) effective in the DOD on September 1, 2006.

-Applicant answered the SOR on June 6, 2016.
-She admitted the four allegations under Guideline B, but denied that they were a security concern.
-Department Counsel was prepared to proceed on August 6, 2016.
-The case was assigned to me on March

-21, 2017.
-DOD issued a notice of hearing on July 20, 2017, for a hearing on August 14, 2017.
+Applicant answered the SOR on September 13, 2016. admitting six allegations under Guideline B (SOR 1.a, b, c, d, f, and g), and denying two allegations (SOR 1.e and h).
+Department Counsel was prepared to proceed on February 27, 2017.
+The case was assigned to me on September 26, 2017.
+DOD issued a notice of hearing on February 27, 2018, for a hearing on March 19, 2018.
 I convened the case as scheduled.
-The Government offered two exhibits that I marked and admitted into the record without objection as Government Exhibits (GX) 1 and 2.
-Applicant testified and offered nine exhibits that I marked and admitted into the record without objection as Applicant Exhibits (AX) A through I. I received the transcript of the hearing (Tr.) on August 21, 2017.
+The Government offered three exhibits that I marked and admitted into the record without objection as Government Exhibits (GX) 1, 2, and 3.
+Applicant testified and offered ten exhibits that I marked and admitted into the record without objection as Applicant Exhibits (AX) A through J. While I did not keep the record open, Applicant timely forwarded information concerning his nieces residing in the United States that I admitted into the record and considered as AX K. Department counsel had no objection to consideration of the information.
+(GX 4) I received the transcript of the hearing (Tr.) on March 26, 2018.